2010 Through 2019

 Second Half of 2019

 I conducted advanced grant research and writing for a startup, Rock the Street, Wall Street.
 To read my thoughts about this initiative, follow the link to, “Financial Literacy: The M in STEM” on Carolyn’s Nonprofit Blog.

-On a part-time basis from May through December, 2019, I worked with TechSoup on a disaster preparation and recovery program.
-While focused initially on Hurricane Harvey-impacted regions of Texas, the project and the resulting curriculum are helpful to any nonprofit, church or library (including businesses, in my opinion).
-The program has been funded by a grant from the Center for Disaster Philanthropy.
-You can now access much of the information via this link.
+On a part-time basis from May through December 2019 (and a few months into 2020), I worked with TechSoup on a disaster preparation and recovery program.
+While focused initially on Hurricane Harvey-impacted regions of Texas, the project and the resulting curriculum are helpful to any nonprofit, church or library (and business).
+The program was underwritten by a the Center for Disaster Philanthropy.

 What we have learned as a team working with TechSoup is there is no time like the present to plan for a potential disaster.
 And once you plan for that “just in case” moment, you need to review your plan annually.
 Disasters happen quickly and often without notice.
 By putting a plan in place, you will protect your staff, your volunteers, and you will help your organization resume normal operations more quickly.
 The program includes worksheets you can download for planning purposes.